 Enameling

-Because the cookware has enameling around the edges, there isn’t a horrible grinding noise when you cover the cast iron cookware with the lid.
+Because the cookware has enamel around the edges, there isn’t a horrible grinding noise when you cover the cast iron cookware with the lid.
 Most other brands grind down the enamel on the rim of the pot.

 Detailing